Powerlearnproject/se-day1-assignment-utilitarianblog/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Answer: software engineering is a branch of computer science used for developing, testing and maintaining software.

 Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.
+ Answer:
+Planning - identify the software requirement or purpose and scope.
+Requirement analysis - identify the final user specification. esign - building the framework.
+Coding - converting software design into tangible code.
+Testing - examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.